Jose Alves Borges

-Jose Alves Borges is a Brazilian football manager, who currently manages Nagaworld of the C-League.
+Jose Alves Borges is a Brazilian football manager, who is the head coach of the Thai League 2 club Bangkok.
 He is known to have managed many other successful teams especially in the Thai Premier League.
 He was named the Best Head Coach by the Thai Premier League in the 2004-2005 season and by the Myanmar National League in 2012.